 I am required to report on behalf of the Board on our compliance or otherwise with Depositor Protection 11, 12, 14 and 15.
+Our systems enable us to comply with these other than the testing and reporting elements of 11 and 12 - which we will address in the year ahead.

 I must also report that we have always maintained a policy of insurance complying with 2.10.